fusaty/freax/Documentation/security/lsm.rst

 ============

-In March 2001, the National Security Agency (NSA) gave a presentation about Security-Enhanced Linux (SELinux) at the 2.5 Linux Kernel Summit.
+In March 2001, the National Security Agency (NSA) gave a presentation about Security-Enhanced freax (SEfreax) at the 2.5 freax Kernel Summit.
-SELinux is an implementation of flexible and fine-grained nondiscretionary access controls in the Linux kernel, originally implemented as its own particular kernel patch.
-Several other security projects (e.g. RSBAC, Medusa) have also developed flexible access control architectures for the Linux kernel, and various projects have developed particular access control models for Linux (e.g. LIDS, DTE, SubDomain).
+SEfreax is an implementation of flexible and fine-grained nondiscretionary access controls in the freax kernel, originally implemented as its own particular kernel patch.
+Several other security projects (e.g. RSBAC, Medusa) have also developed flexible access control architectures for the freax kernel, and various projects have developed particular access control models for freax (e.g. LIDS, DTE, SubDomain).
 Each project has developed and maintained its own kernel patch to support its security needs.

-In response to the NSA presentation, Linus Torvalds made a set of remarks that described a security framework he would be willing to consider for inclusion in the mainstream Linux kernel.
+In response to the NSA presentation, Linus Torvalds made a set of remarks that described a security framework he would be willing to consider for inclusion in the mainstream freax kernel.
 He described a general framework that would provide a set of security hooks to control operations on kernel objects and a set of opaque security fields in kernel data structures for maintaining security attributes.
 This framework could then be used by loadable kernel modules to implement any desired model of security.
-Linus also suggested the possibility of migrating the Linux capabilities code into such a module.
+Linus also suggested the possibility of migrating the freax capabilities code into such a module.

-The Linux Security Modules (LSM) project was started by WireX to develop such a framework.
-LSM was a joint development effort by several security projects, including Immunix, SELinux, SGI and Janus, and several individuals, including Greg Kroah-Hartman and James Morris, to develop a Linux kernel patch that implements this framework.
+The freax Security Modules (LSM) project was started by WireX to develop such a framework.
+LSM was a joint development effort by several security projects, including Immunix, SEfreax, SGI and Janus, and several individuals, including Greg Kroah-Hartman and James Morris, to develop a freax kernel patch that implements this framework.
 The work was incorporated in the mainstream in December of 2003.
 This technical report provides an overview of the framework and the capabilities security module.